OxyContin Abuse Symptoms, Side Effects, and Addiction Treatment

-OxyContin is a branded formulation of the powerful opioid painkiller, oxycodone.
-It is prescribed to manage cases of moderate to severe pain.
-When taken as directed, it is a safe and effective medication, and has proven invaluable for many with pain management issues.
-However, many people abuse OxyContin in order to get high–a practice that can prove dangerous and even fatal.
-Misuse of the pills (for example, taking too many pills at once, or crushing them up to be snorted or injected) elicits more intense effects and increases the risk of complications.
+OxyContin is a branded formulation of the powerful opioid painkiller oxycodone.
+It is prescribed to manage cases of moderate-to-severe pain.
+When taken as directed, it is a safe and effective medication, and it has proven invaluable for many with pain management issues.
+However, many people abuse OxyContin in order to get high—a practice that can prove dangerous and even fatal.
+Misuse of the pills (for example by taking too many pills at once or crushing them up to be snorted or injected) elicits more intense effects and increases the user’s risk of experiencing complications.

 An opioid use disorder is characterized by the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), as “a problematic pattern of opioid use leading to clinically significant impairment or distress.”
 In cases of compulsive OxyContin use, the individual typically spends the majority of his or her day obtaining and using the opioid painkiller.
-Users frequently attempt to get multiple prescriptions from different doctors or otherwise obtain the drug illegally.
+Users frequently attempt to acquire multiple prescriptions from different doctors or otherwise obtain OxyContin illegally.

 One key warning sign of addiction is a marked change in behavior.
 If your loved one’s behavior changes unexpectedly to the point where you no longer recognize the person in front of you, drug abuse might be the cause.
 If the person is abusing prescription drugs recreationally, you might notice discarded pill bottles, white powder stains, or missing pills from your own supply.
 Money might go missing, or perhaps you might realize your partner can’t pay all the bills this month.
 If you’re concerned about yourself or someone you care about, don’t wait to get help.

 There are various long-term effects of OxyContin use.
 According to the DSM-5, the following social effects are sometimes caused by OxyContin addiction or dependence: